sekrupke/chatgpt-customer-app-experiment/README.md

 * First generated CSS Style not fit the design we wanted at all (we gave him a brand name)
 * Style was first not found on website (404), style link and placement of style.css was false

+# Added validation to the website and controller
+### What ChatGPT did?
+* Suggested validation for Thymleleaf website
+* Added @Pattern validation in Customer class
+* Added validation evaluation in CustomerController
+* Helped with needed dependencies (validation-api)

+### What did we do?
+* Fixed thymeleaf bindings
+* Added dependency for validation and changed scope

+### Problems
+* Wrong Thymeleaf bindings were used
+* ChatGPT was not available sometimes

+# Unit tests for Spring Boot Application
+### What ChatGPT did?
+* Generated CustomerController unit test

+### What did we do?
+* ...

+### Problems
+* ChatGPT assumed a CustomerService, which is not present

 # Final results
 The final results will be shown here...